 Damaged cells have changed DNA, and although there is dermal-cell turnover every 21 days, the new cells are also damaged.

-- wrinkly as damage causes cell renewal to slow even more than with the natural aging process.
+- Wrinkly as damage causes cell renewal to slow even more than with the natural ageing process.

 Did you know that having healthy skin on the inside slows the visible signs of aging on the outside?